Channel Uncertainty-Aware Robust Beamforming for RIS-Assisted RSMA Communication With Movable Antennas: Proposed Solution for the Optimization Problem

-It is worth emphasizing that \textbf{(P7)} is computationally challenging since $\mathbf{H}_{b,r}(\widehat{\boldsymbol{t}})$ is a nonlinear function of $\widehat{\boldsymbol{t}}$ involving complex exponential functions, and the MA position variables $\{\boldsymbol{t}_l\}_{l=1}^{L}$ are jointly coupled.
-To this end, we solve (P7) by leveraging the block coordinate descent (BCD) method.
-Specifically, in each BCD iteration, we optimize the position of one transmit MA antenna while keeping the positions of the other MAs fixed.
+It is worth emphasizing that \textbf{(P7)} is computationally challenging since $\mathbf{H}_{b,r}(\widehat{\boldsymbol{t}})$ is a nonlinear function of $\widehat{\boldsymbol{t}}$ involving complex exponential functions, and the MAs position variables $\{\boldsymbol{t}_l\}_{l=1}^{L}$ are jointly coupled.
+To this end, we solve (P7) in an alternating manner.
+Specifically, in each iteration, we optimize the position of one antenna while keeping the positions of the other antennas fixed.
 This procedure is repeated until a convergence criterion is satisfied.

 Next, we focus on optimizing the position of the $l$-th MA, $\widehat{\boldsymbol{t}}_{l}$, while keeping the positions of other MAs $\{\widehat{\boldsymbol{t}}_{j}\}_{j=1,\, j\neq l}^{L}$ fixed.
 Accordingly, to optimize $\widehat{\boldsymbol{t}}_{l}$, we introduce a slack-variable vector $\boldsymbol{\Upsilon}_{m}^{p}=[\Upsilon_{1}^{p},\ldots,\Upsilon_{M}^{p}]^{T}$ as follows